India’s Export Duty Remission Scheme to Promote Exports

 The RoDTEP scheme, however, has disappointed Indian exporters for several reasons.
 Firstly, the new rates are considerably lower than the previous MEIS rates that had ranged from two to five percent.
 Secondly, these rates fail to cover the embedded tax cost included in these products.
 Additionally, the budget outlay of the new scheme is much lesser than the old MEIS scheme.

 Another major issue of contention among exporters is the exclusion of certain pivotal sectors like chemicals, steel, pharmaceuticals, etc. from the scope of the RoDTEP scheme.
+Moreover, RoDTEP currently does not apply to special economic zones (SEZs) and export-oriented units (EOUs).

 Below is a list of tentative RoDTEP rates for a few items: